MinetestBots/minetestbot/README.md

-# MinetestBot for Discord #
+# LuantiBot for Discord #
-_MinetestBot and it's author(s) are in no way affiliated with the IRC MinetestBot._
+_LuantiBot and it's author(s) are in no way affiliated with the IRC MinetestBot._

 Uses NodeJS and `discord.js`.

 ## Installation ##